OMR-Research/lmx/docs/design-process-notes/design-process-notes.md

 ## MusicXML element reference with implementation notes

 On [this page](https://www.w3.org/2021/06/musicxml40/musicxml-reference/element-tree/), you can see the list of all MusicXML elements in a tree structure.
-Below, we list these elements (or element groups) and state whether they are retained in the linearized encoding or are ignored for some reason.
+Below, we list these elements (or element groups) and state whether they are retained in the linearized encoding or are ignored for a particular reason.

 ### Used elements